yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/maintain_customize.md

 To change the text of a button:

 1. Create an override file `i18n/en.toml`
-2. Copy the field to override from `themes/docsy/i18n/en.toml` and edit the string value:
+2. Copy the field to override from `themes/docsy/i18n/en.toml` and edit the string value.
+For example, to change the Edit button from **Edit this page** to **Improve this page**:

 ```
 [post_edit_this]